 The RS-232 standard assures maximum compatibility with a variety of serial devices.
-For example, with the AIO you can connect your Apple to a video terminal to get 80 characters per line instead of 40, a modem to use time-sharing services, or a printer for hard copy.
+For example, with the AIO you can connect your Apple ample, with the All Journal Colline Cyour Apple to a video terminal to get 80 characters per line instead of 40, a modern to use time-sharing services, or a printer for hard copy.
 The serial interface is software programmable, features three handshaking lines, and includes a rotary switch to select from 7 standard baud rates.
 On-board firmware provides a powerful driver routine so you won't need to write any software to utilize the interface.

-This interface can be used to connect your Apple\ to a variety of parallel printers.
+This interface can be used to connect your Apple to a variety of parallel printers.
 The programmable I/O ports have enough lines to handle two printers simultaneously with handshaking control.
 The users manual includes a software listing for controlling parallel printers or, if you prefer, a parallel driver routine is available in firmware as an option.
 And printing is only one application for this general purpose parallel interface.